pulumi/docs/content/docs/pulumi-cloud/access-management/oidc/provider/azure.md

 Please note that this guide provides step-by-step instructions based on the official provider documentation which is subject to change.
 For the most current and precise information, always refer to the [official Azure documentation](https://learn.microsoft.com/en-us/entra/identity-platform/howto-create-service-principal-portal).
 {{< /notes >}}

-## Create a Microsoft Entra Application
+## Create a Microsoft Entra application

 In the navigation pane of the [Microsoft Entra console](https://portal.azure.com/#view/Microsoft_AAD_IAM/ActiveDirectoryMenuBlade/~/Overview):